willponzer/Lot-Spot/README.md

 Please use the instructions on their README to print.

 ASSEMBLY.
-Assembly is very simple once you have all your parts, screw the camera into the bottom hole, connect cable, then mount the Pi over it, make sure the cable is correctly installed as that can cause issues.
+Assembly is very simple once you have all your parts, screw the camera into the bottom hole, connect the cable, then mount the Pi over it, and make sure the cable is correctly installed as that can cause issues.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 SETTING UP THE CAMERA:

 I recommend using the Lite version of Raspberry Pi OS as this project can all be setup using SSH anyway.

 First, after connecting the Pi to WIFI, SSH in.

 Once SSH in, you will need to update your PiCam Library using these two commands

 sudo apt-get update